 To avoid problems, it is very important to follow your doctor's instructions for putting weight on your injured leg.

-Whether your fracture is treated with surgery or not, your doctor will most likely discourage full weight bearing until some healing has occurred.
-This may require as much as 3 months or more of healing before full weight bearing can be done safely.
+Whether or not your fracture is treated with surgery, your doctor will most likely discourage full weightbearing until some healing has occurred.
+This may require as much as 3 months or more of healing before full weightbearing can be done safely.
 During this time, you will need crutches or a walker to move around.
 You may also wear a knee brace for additional support.

 Because proximal tibial fractures may involve a weight-bearing joint in an active individual, there are some long-term concerns.
 These include loss of knee motion and stability, as well as long-term arthritis.

 Your doctor will discuss your own personal concerns, risks, and reasonable expectations.
-He or she will also discuss the impact these may have on activities of daily living, work, family responsibilities, and recreational activities.
+They will also discuss the impact these may have on activities of daily living, work, family responsibilities, and recreational activities.

 - What are my unique risks and benefits with nonsurgical and surgical treatment?